nickjanssen/angus/README.md

 It also tries to instill the best practices of web app development.
 It comes with the best configuration and tools for the job.
 The ultimate goal is to let you build apps without wasting time.

 Angus is just a simple scaffolding framework, where you build apps inside of the Angus repository.
-Every app is a directory inside the `src/` folder.
-Each app you make with Angus shares the same Gruntfile, but can define all the libraries they need on a per-app level.
+Every app is a directory inside the `src/` folder **with its own repository**.
+The `src/` folder gets ignored by the Angus repository.
+Each app you make with Angus shares the same global Gruntfile, but can define all the libraries they need on a per-app level.

 ## Features